JKhakpour/virastar.py/README.md

 # virastar.py

-Please check test.py file on hoe to use code.
+Please check test.py file on how to use the code.